lf-lang/rfcs/text/0002-rfc-process.md

 The shepherd is a trusted individual who understands the community well and knows the major stakeholders.
 Typically, this will be a long-time contributor of LF.
-During the RFC process the shepherd acts as a moderator and is responsible for identifying and notifying the relevant stakeholders.
+During the RFC process, the shepherd acts as a moderator and is responsible for identifying and notifying the relevant stakeholders.
 While the shepherd may weigh in on the discussion and on a decision as a reviewer, they are not a decision maker.
-Their role is to moderate the decision making process and to decide if more stakeholders or the entire community should be roped in to the process.
+Their role is to moderate the decision-making process and to decide if more stakeholders or the entire community should be roped in to the process.